-- (c) For the purposes of this clause "secondment" means the temporary deployment of a practitioner from a Metropolitan Health Services facility to a WA Country Health Services facility or a South West Health Services facility. - (d) The terms under which a practitioner is seconded shall be agreed in writing prior to commencement of the secondment.
-Such terms will ordinarily include the same general terms and conditions as are prescribed for other practitioners employed under this agreement in that facility for a similar period.
+- (c) For the purposes of this clause "secondment" means the temporary deployment of a practitioner from a facility controlled by the employer to a WA Country Health Services facility or a South West Health Services facility. - (d) The terms under which a practitioner is seconded shall be agreed in writing prior to commencement of the secondment.
+Such terms will ordinarily include the same general terms and conditions as are prescribed for other practitioners employed in that facility for a similar period.